ajay-dhangar/javascript-mastery-course/countdown-timer/README.md

 ## Description

-This is an intermediate-level project where you will create a countdown timer using HTML, CSS, and JavaScript.
+This is a beginner-to-intermediate-level project where you will create a countdown timer using HTML, CSS, and JavaScript.
 The countdown timer will allow users to set a time duration and count down to zero, displaying the remaining time dynamically.
 This project will help you practice DOM manipulation, event handling, and working with JavaScript's `setInterval` function.

 ## Project Structure